Catherine Parr was the last of King Henry VIII's six wives and the only one to neither be cast aside nor killed by the volatile English monarch.

 In December 1546, Henry’s royal physician privately warned the Privy Council that the ailing king would soon pass away.

-Henry died on Jan.
+Catherine Parr’s husband King Henry VIII died on Jan.
 28, 1547.
 Within a month, Edward would have his coronation.

 Catherine Parr stepped back from public life, retiring from court.
 The three-time widow then married for a fourth time.
 Her final husband, Thomas Seymour, was her longtime love before she got hitched to Henry.